helenoid/swissknife/ipfs_accelerate_js/MIGRATION_COMPLETION_SUMMARY.md

 ## Overview

 The migration of WebGPU and WebNN functionality from Python to a dedicated JavaScript SDK has been completed successfully.
-This migration represents a significant improvement in architecture, enabling independent development and deployment of browser-specific components while maintaining seamless integration with the Python codebase.
+This migration represents a significant improvement in architecture, enabling neural network acceleration within the CLI tool while maintaining seamless integration with the Python codebase.

 ## Migration Statistics

 - **Total Files Migrated**: 790
 - **Python Files Converted to TypeScript**: 757
 - **JavaScript/WGSL Files Copied**: 33
-- **Browser-Specific WGSL Shaders**: 11
+- **CLI-Optimized WGSL Shaders**: 11
 - **Conversion Failures**: 0
 - **Empty Directories with Placeholders**: 14
 - **Total Lines of Code**: ~120,000